FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving: Experiments

+When introducing a domain imbalance, the performance of FedAvg has a significant drop, especially in the seen test client.
+On average, the performance on the seen test client drops by nearly 23 mIoU percentage points, achieving 42.43\% on the country setting and 38.18\% on the rainy one.
+This result emphasizes the domain imbalance across training clients and the high statistical heterogeneity of this setting.
+Differently, the performance drop on the unseen test client is limited, with a drop of about 2 mIoU percentage points on the country and a drop of about 12 mIoU percentage points on the rainy setting.
 The introduction of techniques able to cope with statistical heterogeneity largely improves the performance on the seen test client.
-FedBN and SiloBN show an improvement, on average, of 11\% on country and of 15\% on rainy settings, strongly reducing the domain gap between training clients.
+FedBN and SiloBN show an improvement, on average, of 14 mIoU percentage points on country and of 21 mIoU percentage points on rainy settings, strongly reducing the domain gap between training clients.
 Moreover, analyzing the results on the unseen test client, we see two different behaviors of SiloBN.
-On the country setting, it does not outperform FedAvg, achieving an even lower result: 39.80\% FedAvg vs 38.89\% SiloBN.
-Differently, it largely improves the performance on the rainy setting: 29.01\% FedAvg vs 44.77\% SiloBN.
+On the country setting, it shows only a limited improvement with respect to FedAvg: $40.01 \pm 1.26 \%$ FedAvg vs $45.32 \pm 0.90 \%$ SiloBN.
+Differently, it largely improves the performance on the rainy setting: $26.75 \pm 2.32\%$ FedAvg vs $50.03 \pm 0.79\%$ SiloBN.
 These results confirm that SiloBN strongly reduces the domain shift related to the appearance.
-Still, it does not alleviate the semantic domain shift present in the country domain.
+Still, it does not alleviate much the semantic domain shift present in the country domain.